esciencecenter-digital-skills/green-digital-skills/modules/introduction/slides.md

 ### Before we start

-* You are a diverse crowd!
+- You are a diverse crowd!

-* No one-size-fits-all approach to going green
+- No one-size-fits-all approach to going green

-* This is a broad and high-level introduction to a broad, deep area
+- This is a broad and high-level introduction to a broad, deep area
-- 2 year Masters course ?
-- ASTRON?
-- Often HPC, very technical

-* We want to leave you with an overview of the relevant ideas and get you set up
+- We want to help you find the aspect you are interested in and get you set up

 Note: